bazilinskyy/coupled-sim/README.md

 ```

 ## Logging bodysuit bool
 In the worldlogger the bodysuit data would automatically be logged for a pedestrian.
-However, in my experiments no bodysuits are used.
+However, in my experiment no bodysuits are used.
 Resulting in a large number of empty columns in the logged data file.
 Thus, I created a bool to turn off/on the logging of the bodysuit data.
 In the *WorldLogging.cs* script: